-LINE 17E - Payment Made with Extension - Enter the amount paid as the extension payment under Column 1 or 2.
-The total of Line 17E, Column 1 and Column 2 cannot be greater than the amount of the payment.
+LINE 17E - Payment Made with Extension - Enter the amount paid as the extension payment under Column 1 or 2 as shown on Schedule K, Line

+6. The total of Line 17E, Column 1 and Column 2 cannot be greater than the amount of the payment.